gnarlyquack/dr-strangetest/README.txt

 Function Setup and Teardown

-If a test file defines a function whose name begins with 'setup_function', that function is run before every test function.
+If a test file defines a function whose name begins with 'setup', that function is run before every test function.

-If a test file defines a function whose name begins with 'teardown_function', that function is run after every test function.
+If a test file defines a function whose name begins with 'teardown', that function is run after every test function.

 Method Setup and Teardown